The Dos and Don’ts of RV Towing

 It all starts with the proper hitch.
 Most towable RVs and motorhomes come standard with a receiver hitch.
 Depending on the class and model of an RV or motorhome, the weight/class rating for the hitch varies.
 RVers should never try to tow anything that exceeds their hitch’s gross trailer weight (GTW).
 Before towing, make sure to check the GTW of your RV or personal vehicle.

-Two instances where non-standard towing equipment is required are for fifth wheels, and when towing a car, boat or trailer.
+Two instances where non-standard towing equipment is required are for fifth wheel and gooseneck hitches, and when towing a vehicle, boat or trailer.
 Fifth wheels, which can only be towed by a pickup truck, utilize a special hitch that attaches to a truck’s bed.
 The hitch attaches via the rail system that forms the framework of a pickup truck bed.
 Fifth wheel hitches come in two standard types: fixed and sliding.

-Fixed fifth wheel hitches are designed for trucks with beds that are 8 feet or longer.
+Fixed fifth wheel and gooseneck hitches are designed for trucks with beds that are 8 feet or longer.
 Since a fifth wheel hitch must be in front of a truck’s rear-axle, trucks with beds shorter than 8 feet can encounter clearance problems on sharp turns.
 Sliding hitches remedy this issue by sliding backward during sharp turns.
 Gooseneck hitches provide an improved turning radius and are great if you need added mobility for your towable RV.When towing with your motorhome, RVers have three towing methods to choose from: four down, tow dolly or trailer.
 Four down towing involves towing your vehicle with all four wheels on the road.
 Tow dollies are typically used when towing a front-wheel-drive vehicle, while trailers are needed for boats, ATVs, motorcycles and vehicles that can’t be towed otherwise.

 DO: Practice, Practice, Practice